 A sketch of the 6th at Lookout Mountain - Photo credit: F.D.
 Stein

 Success on a Short hole is all about accuracy, distance control, and a deft putting touch.
 These holes offer players an excellent opportunity to make a birdie, but a shot hit to the wrong section of the green or into a bunker will make for an extremely difficult par save.
-It is vital for a player to place their ball in the right position to leave an uphill putt that can be hit more aggressively and mitigate the break.
+It is vital for a player to place their ball in the right position to leave a putt that can be hit aggressively and mitigate the break.

-A quick story about a short hole- the last time that I played Shoreacres (featured below), I hit my tee ball on the Short 12th to about 10 feet above and left of the pin – what I thought was a good shot and look at birdie.
+A quick story about a short hole – the last time that I played Shoreacres (featured below), I hit my tee ball on the Short 12th to about 10 feet above and left of the pin – what I thought was a good shot and look at birdie.
 When I got to the green, I realized I would be lucky to make par.
 My ball was resting just above a ridgeline, leaving a hard breaking slick putt downhill.
 I hit what I thought was a terrific putt, only to have it roll 15 feet past the pin which led to a 3-putt bogey and a little frustration as I walked to the next tee.